 An amazing photo stop at this small square with panoramic views of all 3 Forth bridges.

-A small, double-crust meat pie filled with minced mutton or beef, seasoned with pepper and spices.
+A small, double-crust meat pie filled with minced mutton or beef.

-A traditional Scottish dessert made with whipped cream, honey, fresh raspberries, and toasted oats.
+A traditional Scottish dessert made with whipped cream, raspberries, honey, and toasted oats.

 British Pound (GBP)